Get

 The history of the Dalmatian is a little murky.
 Dalmatians appeared on the scene in the Medieval Period, but they were not bred for any one particular purpose.
 Unlike other dogs, Dalmatians have had a variety of different jobs throughout their history.
 Dalmatians were one of the first reliable “carriage dogs,” or dogs that rode on horse-drawn carriages and alerted the driver to danger.
 This has made the Dalmatian very comfortable around horses.

 After that, Dalmatians were used in a variety of different roles, including as performers, show dogs, search and rescue dogs, and as pets.
-Some dogs were bred to hunt a very specific animal or were bred to track small animals, which makes them more difficult to integrate with small animals like cats.
-Dalmatians do not typically have that problem.
+Some dog breeds were specifically bred to hunt a very specific animal or were bred to track small animals, which can make them more difficult to integrate with small animals like cats.
+Although it is thought that the Dalmatian may have originally been used as a hunting dog amongst their many other roles, they have not been bred for that one purpose.

 Do Dalmatians Get Along With Other Animals Besides Cats?

 Yes.
 Dalmatians can get along with a variety of animals, including cats.
 Dalmatians often get along very well with other dogs.
-They get along swimmingly with humans.
-They are also very comfortable around horses, which cannot be said of all dog breeds.
-The Dalmatian’s unique breeding history makes them very versatile around a number of living things which can make them perfect companions for households with multiple pets or animals.
+They get along swimmingly with humans if well socialized and are very loyal and loving to their family.
+They are also generally comfortable around horses, which cannot be said of all dog breeds.
+The Dalmatian’s unique breeding history can make them very versatile around a number of living things.
+However, they are usually high-energy and excitable dogs, so always supervise and make introductions carefully, particularly with small pets.

 Final Thoughts